-A Yankee YES pyranometer (Figure 3a) measures global radiation in the UV-B spectral range from 280 to 315 nm with a response time around 100 ms. The UV-A (315-400 nm) is measured with a Kipp & Zonen UV-A-S-T pyranometer (Figure 3b) with a response time less than 1.5 s.
-(95 %).
-The expected uncertainty is < 5 % for daily totals (95 %).
-SWU and LWU are measured with a MS-60 EKO radiometer (Figure 3c) (ISO-9060 classification: secondary standard).
+A Yankee YES pyranometer (Fig. 3a) measures global radiation in the UV-B spectral range from 280 to 315 nm with a response time around 100 ms. The UV-A (315-400 nm) is measured with a Kipp & Zonen UV-A-S-T pyranometer (Fig. 3b) with a response time less than 1.5 s (95%).
+The expected uncertainty is < 5% for daily totals (95%).
+SWU and LWU are measured with a MS-60 EKO radiometer (Fig. 3c) (ISO-9060 classification: secondary standard).
 This system is formed by two pyranometers and two pyrgeometers.
-The spectral range of the pyranometers is 280-3000 nm with a response time ~ 17 s, while the spectral range of the pyrgeometers is 3-50 μ m.
+The spectral range of the pyranometers is 280-3000 nm with a response time ~ 17 s, while the spectral range of the pyrgeometers is 3-50 μm.

 The radiation measurements are acquired with a Campbell CR5000.
-This datalogger is a rugged, high-performance dataacquisition system with built-in keyboard, graphics display, and PCMCIA card slot.
-It combines 16-bit resolution with a
+This data logger is a rugged, high-performance data-acquisition system with a built-in keyboard, graphics display and PCMCIA card slot.
+It combines a 16-bit resolution with a maximum of 5000 measurements per second.
+In particular, the measurements are taken with a time step of 5 s.
+The minimum, average, maximum and standard deviation are stored every minute.